Congratulations! You’re expecting, not just one, but two or more babies! Now what? We’ve got the answers to your questions about multiples.

 Having a support system in place before you have the babies will be key.
 This is unknown territory for you, so having as many people planning on helping you will be a great key to success.

 Talk to your church and set up a meal program.
 Or ask your mom to set up a meal program for you with her friends.
-Even if it’s just someone ordering pizza, it’s one less thing for your to worry about so that you can focus on healing.
+Even if it’s just someone ordering pizza, it’s one less thing for you to worry about so that you can focus on healing.
 Knowing that your meals will be taken care of is a huge burden off of your shoulders.

 Ask your mom, mother-in-law, sisters, aunts, cousins, neighbors… everyone!
 Anyone who can help, ask them to help.
-Having this support system in place will be so comforting and key to helping you relax and prepare for the birth of your babies.
+Having this support system in place will be so comforting and the key to helping you relax and prepare for the birth of your babies.

 When the Babies are Born, Ask for Help!

-If, after the help and support starts to dwindle off, you still need help, make sure that you ask for it!
+If, after the help and support begin to dwindle off, you still need help, make sure that you ask for it!
 There is no shame in asking for help.
 Whether it’s doing the laundry, vacuuming the rug, holding a baby, or just being in the house for a little so that you can get some sleep, these tasks are so small but have such a big impact.

 You can’t predict how a baby will be… much less two babies!
 They might be the best, easiest sleepers and eaters.
 Or they might be colicky.
 You might find that you’ve got a nice mix of both.
 You never know what you’ll get.
 But remember that the same holds true with every pregnancy, whether it’s one or 10 babies.